GlareDB/glaredb.github.io/docs/data-sources/overview.md

 If everything validates and no errors are returned, the data source is then available to query from within the deployment.

+## Securing connections with SSH tunnels

+{: .important}

+> Currently only MySQL and Postgres data sources support SSH tunnels

+For scenarios whereby a data source does not have a public access point, GlareDB can use a tunnel to make the connection.

+SSH tunnels are specified per deployment, and can be used by many data sources.

+### Creating and using SSH tunnels using the dashboard

+1. Go to the deployment for which the SSH tunnel will be created
+2. Go to the **Settings** tab and select **SSH tunnels**

+   ![SSH tunnel settings]

+3. Click **New tunnel** and add the host, port and user for the server that SSH server that will access the data source

+   ![Create SSH tunnel]

+4. After creating the tunnel, a public key will be presented.
+Add this key to as an authorized key to your SSH server (for example `~/.ssh/authorized_keys`)

+   ![SSH tunnel public key]

+### Creating and using SSH tunnels using SQL commands

+blah blah blah

 [Data sources table]: /assets/images/data-sources-table.png
 [Data sources dialog]: /assets/images/data-sources-dialog.png
 [Postgres dialog]: /assets/images/postgres-dialog.png